Echo-Stream/echostream-managed-app/README.md

 #### other requirements
 - The necessary pip packages for this app are in `requirements.dev.txt`.
-- Docker engine must up and running
+- Docker engine must be installed.

-This app looks for aws credentials in environment variables or at `~/.aws/credentials`.
+- This app looks for aws credentials in environment variables or at `~/.aws/credentials`.
 These aws credentials should have access to login/pull images from ecr and write access to cloudwatch logs.

 ```
 "ecr-public:DescribeImages",